ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_ping_instance_metric_weekly %}

+**Description:** Atomic Level Instance Service Ping data with Last Pings of the Week per Installation by Ping and Metric for 7_Day metrics
+- The basic Id's from the source for Subscription, Product and Location are included.

+**Data Grain:**
+- dim_ping_instance_id
+- metrics_path

+**Filters:**
+- UUID is NOT NULL  -  Filter In-Valid Data from Source
+- version NOT LIKE '%VERSION%'  - Filter In-Valid Data from Source
+- Includes metrics for 7 Day
+- Include only the `Last Pings of the Week`
+- Include `has_timed_out = FALSE` - to remove Metrics that have timed out during ping generation
+- Include `metric_value IS NOT NULL` - Only include Metrics with valid Values

+**Business Logic in this Model:**
+- `data_source` = 'VERSION_DB'
+  - GitLab, GitLab Dedicated and Self-Managed Service Pings come through the Version Database.
+- `is_last_ping_of_week` = last ping created per calendar week per Installation (`dim_installation_id`)
+- Metrics that timed out (return -1) are set to a value of 0

+**Other Comments:**
+- Sums, Counts and Percents of Usage (called metrics) is captured along with the Implementation Information at the Instance Level and sent to GitLab.
+The Instance Owner determines whether Service Ping data will be sent or not.
+- GitLab implementations can be Customer Hosted (Self-Managed), GitLab Hosted (referred to as SaaS or Dotcom data) or GitLab Dedicated Hosted (where each Installation is Hosted by GitLab but on Separate Servers).
+- `dim_ping_instance_id` is the unique identifier for the service ping and is synonymous with `id` in the source data
+- `dim_instance_id` is synonymous with `uuid` in the source data
+- `dim_installation_id` is the unique identifier for the actual installation.
+It is a combination of `dim_instance_id` and `dim_host_id`. `dim_host_id` is required because there can be multiple installations that share the same `dim_instance_id` (ex: gitlab.com has several installations sharing the same dim_instance_id: gitlab.com, staging.gitlab.com, etc)
+- Multiple Instances can be hosted on each Implementation.
+Multiple Installations can be included within each Instance which is determined by Host_id.
+(Instance_id || Host_id = Installation_id)
+- Service Ping data is captured at a particular point in time with `all-time, 7_day and 28_day` metrics.
+The metrics are only pertinent to the Ping Date and Time and can not be aggregated across Ping Dates.
+Service Pings are normally compared WoW, MoM, YoY,  etc.
+- The different types of Service Pings are shown here with the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping), [GitLab Hosted Implementation](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping).
+- [GitLab Dedicated Implementation](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#gitlab-dedicated) service pings will function similar to Self-Managed Implementations.
+- [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.

+{% enddocs %}

 {% docs fct_ping_instance_metric_all_time %}

 **Description:** Atomic Level Instance Service Ping Metric data For All-Time Metrics by Ping and Metric